-The Gerald R. Ford Institute for Leadership in Public Policy and Service assures qualified students a broad liberal arts education with concentrated study in the areas of government and public service.
+The Gerald R. Ford Institute for Leadership in Public Policy and Service assures highly qualified students a broad liberal arts education with concentrated study in the areas of public policy and public service.
 Special emphasis is given to problem-solving, decision-making and leadership.
 The Institute carries out President Ford’s vision of training the next generation in the importance of public service in its myriad forms.

 Apply to the Gerald R. Ford Institute for Leadership in Public Policy and Service.